pieterdp/serapeum.backup/README.md

 Your entire path will be replicated inside your backup location.
 If you specified `/home/pieter` inside `sources_file` your remote location will contain `/home/pieter` (and not just `pieter`, which some applications might do).

 ### Remote configuration
 The application interacts with your remote backup server using rdiff-backup and ssh keys.
-You must have rdiff-backup installed on the remote server, inside `/usr/bin`.
+You must have rdiff-backup installed on the remote server as well as locally, inside `/usr/bin`.
 You must also have a user that is allowed to connect via ssh, with a key, and has the necessary rights to run `/usr/bin/rdiff-backup` as `sudo` without a password.

 * `remote_user`, `remote_ssh` and `remote_loc` configure the remote. `remote_loc` contains the address (IP or FQDN) of your remote system. `user` and `ssh` refer to the user you want to log in as and the location of the private ssh key on this system.